 Application strategies for courses with locally restricted admission at German universities

-No matter which group of students you belong to, there are some application strategies and tips you can follow when you apply to courses that are administered by Hochschulstart, or to other courses with restricted admission for that matter.
+No matter which group of students you belong to, there are some application strategies and tips you can follow when applying to courses administered by Hochschulstart or other courses with restricted admission.

-When applying to a course with restricted admission, you already know that (even if you fulfill the application requirements) you may not be admitted to the course of study because your competitors may be ranked a little more qualified than you are.
+If you are applying for a course with restricted admission, you already know that (even if you meet the application requirements) you may not be admitted to the course because your competitors may be slightly more qualified than you.

-You can react to that by making sure that your application does not only meet the minimum requirements but also presents some aspects that may score you extra points in the ranking or may be a tie-breaker when you have the same GPA as another applicant.
-Read closely on the program website, because here it will state which other aspects than a GPA may be considered to rank the applicants.
-If you have relevant internship experiences or the like, you should always mention those in your applications too.
+You can respond to this by making sure that your application not only meets the minimum requirements, but also includes some aspects that may give you extra points in the ranking or be a tie-breaker if you have the same GPA as another applicant.
+Be sure to read the programme website carefully to find out what, if anything, other than your GPA may be taken into account in the ranking.
+If you have relevant work experience or internships, you should always mention this in your application.

-Another piece of advice is to not only apply to programs with admission restrictions.
-You can use the StudyFinder to look specifically for programs that have no admission restrictions.
-Use this search filter and do some research to identify a program that has no admission restrictions and for which you fulfill the minimum application requirements.
+Another piece of advice is to not only apply to programmes with restricted admissions.
+You can use the StudyFinder to search specifically for programmes that have no admissions restrictions.
+Use this search filter and do some research to find a programme that has no admissions restrictions and for which you meet the minimum application requirements.

-If you can identify such a program, chances are very high that you can get admitted.
-Including non-admission restricted programs in your application portfolio is a great and safe application strategy.
+If you can identify such a programme, your chances of being admitted are very good.
+Including unrestricted programmes in your application portfolio is a good and safe application strategy.